 The results of publicly funded research should be accessible to all.
 This is why Forte requires that all researchers we fund must publish their results with open access.
 On this page you can read about which terms and conditions apply.
-The policy applies as of 19 November 2019.
+The guidelines apply as of 1 October 2020.

-- For funds granted by Forte up to and including 2020, results of research conducted using funds from Forte must be published with open access within no more than six months.
-Either through filing a version of a previously published article in an openly searchable archive, with an embargo of a maximum of six months, or with immediate free access in a journal that applies open access (pure or hybrid open access).
+For funds granted by Forte up and including 2020, results of research conducted using funds from Forte must be published with open access with a delay of no more than six months.
+This is done either by archiving a version of an already published article in an open, searchable archive no later than six months after publication, or by making the publication available immediately in a journal that applies open access (pure open access or hybrid).

-- For journals seeking publication contributions from Forte, only those journals that are openly accessible and which do not apply embargo periods will be considered for publication support.
-Contributions to hybrid journals may be granted if these are included in transformative agreements.
+For journals seeking publication support from Forte, only those journals that are openly accessible and do not apply embargo periods will be considered for publication grants.
+Contributions to hybrid journals may only be granted if these are included in transformative agreements.